-However, when working on a project, product or service, we still need to have a way to capture our ideas, including customer feedback.
-Otherwise, we risk accumulating high levels of disorganization and misunderstanding of what the real customer requirements are.
-Without a doubt, that would keep us very far away from the path to agility.
+However, when working on a project, product or service, you still need to have a way to capture your ideas, including customer feedback.
+Otherwise, you risk accumulating high levels of disorganization and misunderstanding of what the real customer requirements are.
+Without a doubt, that wouldn’t keep you on the right path to agility for a long time.

-That’s why to eliminate chaos, we collect and plan our ideas with the help of the Kanban backlog.
+That’s why to eliminate chaos, we at Kanbanize for example, collect and plan our ideas with the help of the Kanban backlog.
 It helps us reduce the uncertainty of the work process and provide value to customers all the time.

-Once we pull work from the Backlog to the “To Do” column, we are signaling that all the details about it are clear and we will get it done successfully (making sure it’s of high quality).
-Then, whenever the item goes into the “In progress” stage, we are committed to finishing it with a given SLA (Service Level Agreement).
+Once you pull work from the Backlog to the “To Do” column, that’s a signal that all the details about it are clear and you will get it done successfully (making sure it’s of high quality).
+Then, whenever the item goes into the “In progress” stage, that represents your commitment point to finish it with a given SLA (Service Level Agreement).

-With that being said, we need to point out that the purpose of the Kanban backlog is not just to list out our ideas or customer feedback.
-Instead, our intention should be to make them more visible and actionable so we can eventually bring them to life.
+With that being said, we need to point out that the purpose of the Kanban backlog is not just to list out ideas or customer feedback.
+Instead, your intention should be to continuously make them more actionable in order to eventually bring them to life.

 Inside the backlog, everything needs to be kept in a semantic order which should be achieved with as minimal effort as possible.
 A way to do that is by creating different levels of priority.

-In case we need to collect a large pool of ideas, we can create a separate visual board to serve as our backlog.
-Notice that this is not a Kanban board because there is no flow of work there.
-We just use it as a way to better visualize and prioritize rough ideas as well as customer feedback.
+In case you need to collect a large pool of ideas, you can create a separate visual board to serve as your backlog.
+Notice that this won’t be a Kanban board because there will be no flow of work there.
+You can just use it as a way to better visualize and prioritize rough ideas as well as customer feedback.

-Once we have our board in place, we can separate it vertically on columns (representing type of work) and horizontally on swimlanes where we will define our different levels of priority.
-In this case: High, Medium and Low.
-To determine the order of ideas, we should place higher those items that are more in demand, require bigger effort and yield higher value to our customers.
+Once you have your board in place, you can separate it vertically on columns (representing type of work) and horizontally on swimlanes in order to define different levels of priority.
+For example: High, Medium and Low.
+To determine the order of ideas, you should place higher those items that are more in demand, require bigger effort and yield higher value to customers.